6 Nov 2023

 Since the beginning of the 20th century, wild tiger numbers have declined by around 95%, and tigers face daily hazards from habitat loss and poaching, predominantly led by demand for tiger parts and traditional medicines.

-8. There are more tigers in captivity than are left in the wild
+8. There are more tigers in human care than are left in the wild

 A snared tiger being rescued by personnel from the Department of Wildlife and National Parks.
 It was discovered by one of WWF-Malaysia's patrol teams in a snare set by local poachers in the Belum-Temengor Forest Complex, Malaysia.